rayraycodes/code-analysis/readme.md

    - Open your browser and go to `http://localhost:3000`.
    - Enter a GitHub repository URL in the input field and click "Analyze".
    - The tool will perform static analysis and display results, including code feedback, project details, and open issues.

+4. **Run Jupyter Notebooks for Advanced Analysis:**
+   - Open the `bug_prediction.ipynb` or `nodel.ipynb` notebook using Jupyter Notebook.
+   - These notebooks contain advanced models for bug prediction and data modeling.

 ## Key Components